KeyboardKit/KeyboardKit/Readmes/Input-Sets.md

 A *keyboard layout* is the actions that make up the complete keyboard, together with layout-specific information.

-## Supporting more locales
+## Locale-specific callouts

+For system keyboards, the input set depend on the current locale and may vary a lot between different locales.

-The `StandardKeyboardInputSetProvider` is initialized with a list of locale-specific providers.
+KeyboardKit makes it easy to support multiple locales, where the `StandardInputSetProvider` is designed to accept a list of locale-specific providers.

-KeyboardKit will setup the standard provider with support for `English`, but you can inject any provider that implements `KeyboardInputSetProvider` and `LocalizedService` into this provider.
+KeyboardKit will setup the standard provider with support for `English`, but you can inject any provider that implements `LocalizedInputSetProvider` into this provider.

-You can implement a custom provider by inheriting `DeviceSpecificInputSetProvider` or create a completely custom one by implementing `InputSetProvider` from scratch.
+The `DeviceSpecificInputSetProvider` base class makes it easier to or create custom providers.

 ## KeyboardKit Pro